cylc/cylc-admin/docs/proposal-new-output-syntax.md

 A:x-any => b  # member x optional
 ```

-To mess with the defaults you can refer to member outputs collectively without
+To mess with the defaults you can refer to member outputs collectively or
-triggers, anywhere in the graph, e.g.:
+individually, anywhere in the graph, e.g.:
 ```
+# Family outputs (note these cannot be family triggers)
 A?  # member success optional
 A:x?  # member x optional

+# Member outputs (these can also be triggers)
 a1:x?  # specific member a1 x optional
 ```